Nex99-png/AirLink-24-7-A-Smart-Integrated-Airline-Passenger-Assistance-Platform/README.md

 # AirLink-24-7-A-Smart-Integrated-Airline-Passenger-Assistance-Platform
-AirLink24/7 is a unified airline management platform that integrates key airline operations into a secure, cloud-based system, enabling real-time communication between passengers, staff, and airport authorities.
+AirLink24/7 is a unified airline management platform designed to integrate these processes into a single secure system.
+Using modern technologies like cloud computing and secure verification, it enables seamless communication between passengers, airline staff, airport officials, travel agents, and security officers to improve efficiency, accuracy, and real-time operations. make this shrter if possible